 Historical background

-On 11 December 1898, the New York Journal and Advertiser published an illustrated article about giant dinosaurs (Anonymous 1898), depicting a “Brontosaurus giganteus” in bipedal posture, peering into the an 11th story window.
+On 11 December 1898, the New York Journal and Advertiser published an illustrated article about giant dinosaurs (Anonymous 1898), depicting a “Brontosaurus giganteus” in bipedal posture, peering into an 11th story window.
 In fact, the dinosaur depicted in this article, “Most colossal animal ever on Earth just found out west”, was extrapolated from a single femur, described as being eight feet long, but shown in a photograph as being the same height as an adult man.
 Nevertheless, industrialist and philanthropist Andrew Carnegie (Figure 2A) was inspired by this article, and instructed the Pittsburgh museum that he founded and funded to obtain a giant dinosaur skeleton for exhibit.
 William J. Holland (Figure 2B), director of the Carnegie Museum, used Carnegie’s money to hire experienced field palaeontologists away from other museums and sent them out to hunt sauropods.

 On 4 July 1899 — Independence Day — Dr. Jacob L. Wortman, working for the Carnegie Museum, found the first bones of a largely complete sauropod specimen at Sheep Creek in Albany County, Wyoming (Figure 3).
 He and his team (Figure 4) collected it across a period of several months (Hatcher 1901:3–4, Nieuwland 2019:44).
 This specimen was designated CM 84.
-It consisted of 14 cervical vertebrae C2–15 (although see Taylor 2022:8–11 on uncertainties about the neck material), all 10 dorsal vertebrae D1–10, sacrum, caudal vertebrae Ca1–12, 18 ribs, both sternal plates, left scapulocoracoid (not right as stated by Hatcher), almost complete pelvis, right femur, and two thin bones of uncertain identity which Hatcher thought might be clavicles (McIntosh 1981:20).
+It consisted of 14 cervical vertebrae C2–15 (although see Taylor 2022:8–11 on uncertainties about the neck material), all 10 dorsal vertebrae D1–10, sacral vertebrae S1–5, caudal vertebrae Ca1–12, 18 ribs, both sternal plates, left scapulocoracoid (not right as stated by Hatcher), almost complete pelvis, right femur, and two thin bones of uncertain identity which Hatcher thought might be clavicles (McIntosh 1981:20).

 In 1900, Olaf A. Peterson (Figure 2C) collected another, slightly smaller, specimen of the same species of sauropod from the same quarry (Hatcher 1901:3).
 This specimen was designated CM 94.
 It consisted of nine cervical vertebrae, nine dorsal vertebrae, sacrum, 39 caudal vertebrae as reported by McIntosh (1981) (but see below), fragments of ribs, five chevrons, both sternal plates and scapulocoracoids, the complete pelvis, left femur, and right tibia, fibula, astragalus and pes (McIntosh 1981:20).